-Prerequisite(s): TS 111 or TS 132 or TS 015 or TS 115 or TS 122 or approval of department chairperson.
+Prerequisite(s): TS 110 or TS 111 or TS 115 and TS 015 or TS 131 or approval of TDM chair.

 TT 381 - Knit Product Development I

 This course presents students with basic technical principles of weft and warp knit structures, including the relationships between stitch formation, fabric construction, yarn selection, and knitting machinery.
 Parameters that affect aesthetics, performance and cost are studied.
 Emphasis is placed on the practical application of knitted structures in current markets.